-- 1. Intellectual levels - 2.
-Learning hours and educational recognition - 3.
-The structure of the ACCA Qualification - 4.
-Guide to ACCA examination structure and delivery mode - 5.
-Guide to ACCA examination assessment Advanced Audit and Assurance syllabus - 6.
-Relational diagram linking Advanced Audit and Assurance with other exams - 7.
-Approach to examining the syllabus - 8.
-Introduction to the syllabus - 9.
-Main capabilities - 10.
-The syllabus Advanced Audit and Assurance study guide - 11.
-Detailed study guide - 12.
-Summary of changes to Advanced Audit and Assurance (AAA) (INT)
+- 1. Intellectual levels

+- 2. Learning hours and educational recognition

+- 3. Guide to ACCA examination structure

+- 4. Guide to ACCA examination assessment

+Advanced Audit and Assurance (INT) syllabus

+- Relational diagram linking Advanced Audit and Assurance (INT) with other exams

+- 6. Overall aim of the syllabus

+- 7. Main capabilities

+- 8. Rationale

+- 9. Approach to examining the syllabus

+- 10. The syllabus

+- Advanced Audit and Assurance (INT) study guide

+- 11. Detailed study guide

-1.Intellectual levels
+1. Intellectual levels

-The syllabus is designed to progressively broaden and deepen the knowledge, skills and professional values demonstrated by the student on their way through the gualification.
+The syllabus is designed to progressively broaden and deepen the knowledge, skills and professional values demonstrated by the student on their way through the qualification.